Cancer Research & Innovation

 • $3 million for the Live Like Bella Pediatric Cancer Research Initiative.

-Grants are awarded annually to support research institutions conducting cancer studies in prevention, diagnosis, and treatment.
+Grants are awarded annually to support research institutions conducting cancer studies in prevention, diagnosis and treatment.
 Grantees are selected based on scientific merit as determined by independent peer review experts.

 Grants are awarded annually to support research institutions conducting cancer studies in prevention, diagnosis and treatment.
 Grantees are selected based on scientific merit, which is determined by independent peer review experts who are free from conflicts of interest.